juel-content/docs-evidence-pack/README.md

 ---

 *This repo is designed for hiring panels to browse.
-For context or questions, please contact me on LinkedIn [LinkedIn](https://www.linkedin.com/in/juelm)*
+For context or questions, please contact me on [LinkedIn](https://www.linkedin.com/in/juelm)*